The Two RV Gypsies: Full-Time RVers

 the Ausable River

 Unfortunately, NONE of the brochures the two RV Gypsies received at the Welcome Center told much about the various formations.
-The two RV Gypsies would like to know more about Jacob's Well, shown below.
+The two RV Gypsies would like to know more about Jacob's Well, which shown below.

 sign: Jacob's Well Jacob's Well